 Sespe Creek.
 Credit: Chris M Morris, flickr.

-The Wilderness Society is also working to protect about 105 miles of creeks as Wild and Scenic Rivers inside the Los Padres National Forest.
+The Wilderness Society also supports the designation of nearly 160 miles of Wild and Scenic Rivers inside the Los Padres National Forest.
 Such designation would prevent licensing or permitting for new hydroelectric dams or major diversions that diminish the streams.
-Areas we are working to protect would include:
+Protect ed areas would include:

 Mono and Indian Creeks